Call of Duty: Ghosts PS4 Review

 Editor's Note: The following review highlights the key differences between the next-generation version of Call of Duty: Ghosts from the previously released PS3, PC and Xbox 360 versions.
 For the full content review, please read our previously released review here.

 In an attempt to match the versatility of the environments in the Battlefield series and the Frostbite engine, Ghosts tries to convey a sense of destruction.
-Near the start of the game, you are caught in your hometown as it destructed around you, with houses collapsing, streets crumbling and just about everything exploding around you.
+Near the start of the game, you are caught in your hometown as it is destroyed around you, with houses collapsing, streets crumbling and just about everything exploding around you.
 This is where the extra power of the new consoles truly shines.
-Other moments has you swimming through shark infested waters and rappelling down the side of a skyscraper.
+Other moments have you swimming through shark-infested waters and rappelling down the side of a skyscraper.

-The other new mode allows for you to experience the traditional Call of Duty multiplayer experience without having to deal with the immaturity that runs rampart online.
-Squads features different cooperative wave based modes and competitive matches against bots.
-Using your custom characters, the AI will play with you against other Squads controlled by the AI or another players.
-I was surprised at how well the AI performed, at times they could be easily mistaken for actual players.
+The other new mode allows you to experience the traditional Call of Duty multiplayer experience without having to deal with the immaturity that runs rampant online.
+Squads features different cooperative wave-based modes and competitive matches against bots.
+Using your custom characters, the AI will play with you against other Squads controlled by the AI or other players.
+I was surprised at how well the AI performed; at times, they could be easily mistaken for actual players.

 Simply Put

-As someone that doesn’t spend an exorbitant amount of time in Call of Duty multiplayer, Ghosts feels like a weekend rental at best.
-If you are one of the millions that play the multiplayer daily, Ghosts provides plenty of entertainment in the alien based Extinction mode and the new Squads mode.
-The rest of the multiplayer plays like Call of Duty, fans of the multiplayer will know exactly what I mean.
+As someone who doesn't spend an exorbitant amount of time in Call of Duty multiplayer, Ghosts feels like a weekend rental at best.
+If you are one of the millions who play the multiplayer daily, Ghosts provides plenty of entertainment in the alien-based Extinction mode and the new Squads mode.
+The rest of the multiplayer plays like Call of Duty; fans of the multiplayer will know exactly what I mean.
 I do have my concerns as specific existing game modes are missing, but the inclusion of dedicated servers should alleviate most of the issues with lag.

 Note: Call of Duty: Ghosts PS4 was reviewed on PlayStation 4.
 A physical copy of the game was provided by the publisher/developer.